-At UNM Health System Radiology and Imaging Services, we offer a wide range of tests, equipment and locations to meet all your needs in healthcare imaging.
+At UNM Health System Radiology and Imaging Services, we offer a wide range of tests, equipment and locations to meet all your needs in healthcare imaging in Albuquerque and Rio Rancho.
 We perform nearly 300,000 procedures/exams each year ranging from x-rays to tests involving slightly radioactive material.

 We are dedicated to providing the best possible care to meet your imaging needs.
 We follow the "Five Pillar" model to ensure this outcome: